freestar-archive/sortable-auction-challenge/README.md

 bid on, and a list of bids that have been requested on your behalf.

 For each auction, you should find the highest valid bidder for each ad unit, after applying the adjustment factor.
+An adjustment factor of -0.01 means that bids are reduced by 1%; an adjustment of 0.05 would increase them by 5%.
+(Positive adjustments are rare in real life, but possible.)
-For instance, a bid of $0.95 and an adjustment factor of 0 will beat a bid of $1.00 with an adjustment factor of -0.1.
+For example, a bid of $0.95 and an adjustment factor of 0.05 (adjusted to $0.9975) will beat a bid of $1.10 with an adjustment factor of -0.1 (adjusted to $0.99).
 When reporting the winners, use the bid amounts provided by the bidder, rather than the adjusted values.

 It is possible that a bidder will submit multiple bids for the same ad unit in the same auction.